HongWuL/sAMPpred-GAT/README.md

 chmod +x generate_features_example.sh
 ./generate_features_example.sh
 ```
-If you want generate the features using your own file in fasta format, just follow the `generate_features_example.sh` and change the pathes as yours.
+If you want generate the features using your own file in fasta format, just follow the `generate_features_example.sh` and change the pathes into yours.

 ## Usage